giovannelli/sunspot_stats/README.md

 # Sunspot Stats

 Sunspot is a Ruby library for expressive, powerful interaction with the Solr search engine.
-I use the latest version [2.0.0.pre.120417](https://rubygems.org/gems/sunspot/versions/2.0.0.pre.120417) but i need the statsComponent in order to get the sum on a given indexed field.
+I use the latest version [2.1.0](http://rubygems.org/gems/sunspot/versions/2.1.0) but i need the statsComponent in order to get the sum (min, max, count, sumOfSquares, mean, stddev) on a given indexed field.

 ## Installation